The Nonprofits guide to Arts fundraising

 Although we may all be running to a similar goal of fundraising for our nonprofit, the way we get there often looks different.
-If you work at an arts and culture organization, you most likely believe that art matters.
+If you work at an arts and culture organization, you believe that art matters.
 And that’s your biggest selling point.
 You believe it.
 Now, who else does?
 No, you’re not solving world hunger through your nonprofit.
-But you are bringing joy to people, encouraging self expression, and showing how art can connect us all in community.
+But you’re bringing joy to people, encouraging self expression, and showing how art can connect us all in community.

-To encourage even more people to jump onboard, check out these great tips and tricks on fundraising in this industry.
+To encourage even more people to jump onboard, check out these great ideas on fundraising in the arts and culture industry.
 And for more reading on the subject, check out this blog post here.

 People love to learn; especially those who care about your cause or are frequent patrons.
 Try getting connected with a local school to offer an after-school art program.
 Or try sending your theatre troupe to perform free acting classes or performances in the park.
-The idea of combining art with education is a perfect one to bring the community together.
+The idea of combining art with education is a perfect one to bring the community together and raise money as a result.
 The more the community feels like you are giving back and providing culturally-relevant entertainment, the more they will value your organization.

 If you work in education you probably think in semesters.
 If you work in healthcare you probably think in “which season is flu season”.
 In arts and culture, you probably think in performance runs or exhibits.
 Your seasons usually depend on your major events and performances.
 The more you know about the calendar of events at your organization and even in your surrounding city, the better you’ll be able to plan for fundraising campaigns.
 So start with a calendar, some highlighters and post-its and start thinking through what that looks like.
 The reality is that most of your schedule has already been set and you simply need to work within that framework and plan ahead.

 Data suggests that there are two prime seasons for fundraising.
 While these seasons are periods of high fundraising activity, you can utilize the rest of the calendar year into more strategic tasks.
 Here is how a fully optimized high functioning fundraising calendar will look like!